 - Performance Coaching: Giving and Receiving Feedback

 By using proper meeting formats and after action reviews, along with scheduling time for each of your direct reports on a monthly or weekly basis, you will discover ways to effectively give and receive feedback from your team members.

 Effective listening skills are crucial in order to build trust with and coach others.
 This module breaks down the keys to active listening and teaches you how to listen from 3 different centers to not only hear what others’ are saying but also to capture the emotions and intent in every conversation.

 - Identify Your Team’s Core Values

 For newly formed teams as well as teams that have operated together for decades, understanding and agreeing to a set of core values is an essential element of success.
 A team’s values guide the actions and decisions of all team members toward achieving their highest level outcomes.
-During the Cortex Values workshop teams will:

 To sign-up for the upcoming 2017 Leading a Winning Team live training course call (540) 776-9219 or email firstname.lastname@example.org.
 Classes are held at our facilities within the CoLab on Grandin Road, Roanoke or at your location.